Gingerbread Loaf

 Instructions

-• Prep.
+- Prep.
 Preheat oven to 350 degrees.
-Grease a large loaf pan.
+Then spray a large loaf pan with baking spray.

-• Mix wet ingredients.
-In a large bowl, mix together the canola oil, egg, milk, sour cream, molasses, and vanilla.
-Set aside.
+- Mix the wet ingredients.
+In a large bowl, combine the wet ingredients – canola oil, milk, sour cream, egg, molasses, and vanilla extract.
+Use a whisk to mix well.

 Hi Jen!
 I’m so happy that your family enjoyed the gingerbread loaf.
 Thank you for letting me know! 🙂